Please click the links below for handouts that are very helpful in answering most financial aid questions that you may have:

 You need to apply for financial aid every academic year.
 It is a good idea to complete the FAFSA at least 2-3 months prior to the beginning of the semester you plan on attending.
-However, it is now available October 1 for the upcoming academic year so it can be filed even sooner than 2-3 months prior.

 Is there a deadline to apply?